THIS IS A VULVA

 It went straight up on the fridge, prompting friends to ask 'what is THAT bit?' and 'I don't think I have that bit'.
 Which made me realise that we don't know all that much about vulvas, even when we have one.

 So This is a Vulva began.
-And what started as a way of putting more vulvas on the internet to raise awareness, turned into a much larger campaign to help educate people on the diversity of vulvas and ultimately make people accept their own, rather than deciding to go under the knife to get that 'designer vagina' that we see in free porn.
+And what started as a way of putting more vulvas on the internet to raise awareness, turned into a much larger campaign to help educate people on the diversity of vulvas and ultimately make people accept their own, rather than deciding to go under the knife to get that 'designer vagina' that we see in free porn or medical text books.

 Girls as young as 9 are asking for labiaplasty on the NHS